Posts: 8,743

 They usually charge a fair price for the bonus sticks so Ron probably paid a bit more himself for these, probably MSRP.
 I think he tends to keep the really good stuff for himself...Opus, Anejo, etc. He has every other Funete stick and sells at least three times as much Fuentes as other shops but never seems to get Opus or Anejo.
 Who can blame him though, that's how I would be if I owned a cigar shop.

-nothing wrong with hoarding all of the good stuff!
+There is nothing wrong with hoarding all of the good stuff!

 Viva Lancero!